Skip to content

 Letter to My Daughter on Her Wedding Day — Example 3: Short and Sweet

 Not every letter needs to be long.
-Sometimes the most meaningful words for my daughter on her wedding day are the simplest ones.
+Sometimes the most meaningful words are the simplest ones.
 This brief version works beautifully for parents who prefer brevity or who want to pair a short letter with a spoken toast.

 My beautiful daughter,